Dada Bhagwan: Dada Bhagwan

 He claimed to have attained self-realisation in June 1958 at Surat railway station while sitting on a bench at platform number 3.
 It was about 6 pm and it lasted 48 minutes.
-However this was not revealed initially by him.
+This was not initially revealed by him.

 After his experience, a close relative began to address him by the spiritual name of Dada (a Gujarati term for "Revered Grandfather") Bhagwan (Lord) became his spiritual name.
 The experience or self-realization is described as revelation or manifestation of the god within, or pure self, supreme self manifested through body; which he later called Dada Bhagwan.
 He had differentiated between self and his empirical self as Patel and Dada Bhagwan.

 He left his business to his partners to concentrate on his spiritual goals.
 He continued to live on the dividends of his shares of company.
 He continued his householder life as his teaching did not require renunciation or asceticism.

 Akram Vignan movement

 Dada Bhagwan formed a movement which he termed Akram Vignan Movement.
 Unlike the step-by-step purification according to Jain principles, Akram Vignan promises instant salvation through the grace of Simandhar Swami, for whom Dada Bhagwan serves as a medium.
 His followers believe that they will be reborn in two lives in Mahavideha, a mythical land described in Jain cosmology from where they can achieve Moksha (liberation) as they are in connection with Gnani (knower).
 Flügel regards the movement to be a form of Jain-Vaishnava syncretism, a development analogous to the Mahayana in Buddhism.

-Initially, he had not revealed his experiences to the public but his some close relatives and friends knew it.
+Initially, he had not revealed his experiences to the public and it was only known by a small number of close relatives and friends.
 In 1962, during a conversation with him, a person named Chandrakant Patel from Uganda experienced a "sudden self-realization".
 Such experience is described in traditional Jainism as kshayaka samyaktva which is only achieved in the presence of Tirthankara.
 Kanubhai K. Patel was the second person, who was also his business partner, who received the "instant knowledge" in 1963 from Dada Bhagwan.